 The good news, though, is you can be a free-time blogger and still be successful.
 You just have to stay disciplined and work smart.
 A good place to start is by using an editorial calendar.
 Just like you probably rely on a schedule to stay on top of your work or household happenings, an editorial calendar keeps your blog on track, even if you have limited time to devote to it each week.
 It's kind of like holding yourself accountable for work no matter how little time you have.

-To grow your blog and maximize your time and earnings, turn to helpful automation tools and free social schedulers like Buffer and Hootsuite.
+To grow your blog and maximize your time and earnings, turn to helpful automation tools and free and affordable social schedulers like Buffer and SocialBee.
 These will strategically send out social updates to Facebook and Twitter on your behalf, so you don’t have to endlessly sit in front of your computer waiting to send out your blog’s next tweet or post.